 Year-round and summer

-Undergraduate (sophomores and higher) and graduate students majoring in computer science, computer engineering, and electrical engineering
+Undergraduate (sophomores and higher) and graduate students majoring in computer science and computer engineering

 The Center for Analysis Systems and Applications (CASA) gives students the opportunity to develop next-generation software systems for compelling national security missions.
 Interns work on the most complex and challenging data analysis problems facing our nation.

 CASA interns collaborate with software engineering experts to develop significant mission applications, including remote sensing, data analysis, and real-time applications.
 Projects may range from working on small research-and-development (R&D) efforts to joining large, multidisciplinary teams that are developing software systems with more than one million lines of code.
 Most CASA interns work on two projects, enabling them to acquire a broad understanding of the challenging data analysis problems that Sandia is solving for our nation.

 CASA students are part of a Sandia program, Technical Internships to Advance National Security (TITANS), which offers students valuable cross-exposure to projects in two other TITANS tracks sponsored by the Center for Cyber Defenders and the Monitoring Systems and Technology Intern Center.